 Configuring the Network for IGMP Snooping

 Firstly, you need to enable IGMP Snooping.
-On the core switch (if you have one according the above diagram), IGMP Snooping can be disabled.
+On the core switch (if you have one according to the above diagram), IGMP Snooping can be disabled.
 On the edge switches, you need to enable IGMP Snooping.
 An example of this setting on a Cisco SG300-52 model switch is shown below.

-This particular switch has been set up with 6 VLANs, and requires IGMP Snooping to be enabled globally (above), and then for each VLAN as required (below).
+This particular switch has been set up with 6 VLANs and requires IGMP Snooping to be enabled globally (above), and then for each VLAN as required (below).

 There will also be an option for what happens if there are more multicast groups than the switch can handle.
 The switch can be configured to drop or broadcast these additional groups.
 It is possible that the edge switch receives more multicast groups in, than it is sending out.
 Even though the incoming number of groups exceeds the IGMP Snooping limit, if the number of output IGMP groups are controlled, the edge switch can simply be configured to drop the excess incoming packets.
 An example of this setting on a Cisco SG300-52 model switch is shown below.
 This switch is a 52-port switch and requires this setting to be configured per port.
 Ports 1 – 24 (1) are configured to filter excess incoming packets, which is typical for an edge switch; and Ports 25 – 52 (2) are configured to forward excess incoming packets, typical for a core switch.